Personal Trainer

 Remote Suited

-Though most of the sessions take place in person, some personal trainers also have clients who they connect with online via Zoom or other platforms.
+While the majority of sessions take place in person, many personal trainers also work with clients remotely through platforms like Zoom or other digital tools.

 60%